7digital/7digital-api/README.md

     node server.js
     curl http://localhost:3000/artist/details?artistid=1

-Please note, I have only really tested this on recent versions of node (>=0.3.1).
+Please note, This has only really been tested with recent versions of node (>=0.3.1).
-Please file an issue if you have problems with other versions of node.
+If you have problems with older versions of node, please try upgrading.
+You may want to try [n](https://github.com/visionmedia/n) if you want to manage multiple versions of node.